wenlong2/jwstdestripe/README.md

 ## Features:

-- Remove the JWST NIRCam 1/f Noise
+- Robustly remove the JWST NIRCam 1/f Noise
-- Keep originall background gradient
+- Preserve originall background gradient
-- Keep overall background level
+- Preserve overall background level
 - Subtract row median for each amplifier
 - Pixels with zero counts are excluded from calculation
 - Point sources are excluded from the median derivation